Bombing of Obersalzberg: Attack

-The bomber crews were woken during the early hours of 25 April to be briefed on the mission.
-The crews were informed that several senior members of the German Government were at Obersalzberg, with some being told that Hitler was there.
-The attack force took off from bases in the United Kingdom that morning.
-It comprised 359 Avro Lancaster heavy bombers drawn from 22 squadrons in No. 1 and 5 Groups.
+The bomber crews were woken during the early hours of 25 April to be briefed, and were informed that several senior members of the German government were at Obersalzberg; some were told that Hitler was there.
+An attack force of 359 Avro Lancaster heavy bombers drawn from twenty-two squadrons in No. 1 and 5 Groups took off from bases in the United Kingdom that morning.
 They were accompanied by 16 de Havilland Mosquito light bombers from No. 8 Group whose role was to guide the bombers to the target using the Oboe navigation system.
 The bombers were escorted by 13 British fighter squadrons and 98 North American P-51 Mustang fighters from the Eighth Air Force.

-After leaving the UK, the bombers passed near Paris.
-They headed directly towards Obersalzberg upon reaching Lake Constance.
-While the aircraft were routed over Allied-held territory for most of the approach flight, the last 250 mi had to be made over territory still controlled by German forces.
+After leaving the UK, the bombers passed near Paris, then headed directly towards Obersalzberg upon reaching Lake Constance.
+The aircraft flew over Allied-held territory for most of the approach flight, but the last 250 mi were over German-controlled territory.
 They spent only a small amount of time within range of anti-aircraft guns during the approach flight and, as the Luftwaffe had almost ceased to exist, no fighters attempted to intercept them.
-Some of the Mustang pilots spotted an Arado 234 jet reconnaissance aircraft, and shot it down.
+Some of the Mustang pilots spotted and shot down an Arado 234 jet reconnaissance aircraft.